dmfrodrigues/feup-plog-tp1/README.md

 And so on.

 `choose_move` was implemented using predicate `maplist_multi`, which uses `multiprocessing_create` to create new processes running in parallel, to decrease running time.
-To use multiprocessing you should start your Prolog environment with argument `parallel` (e.g., `sicstus -l game.pl -- color parallel`), otherwise a regular `maplist` will be used.
+To use multiprocessing you should start your Prolog environment with argument `parallel` (e.g., `sicstus -l src/game.pl -- color parallel`), otherwise a regular `maplist` will be used.
 All programs that use `choose_move` should have defined dynamic predicate `base_directory`, since `choose_move` launches multiple processes and as such it must know the repository's base directory so it can import files correctly.

 These are the situations under which multiprocessing currently works: